-No public bill shall be introduced in the senate after February 14, 2013 for the year 2013 and February 13, 2014 for the year 2014, except by consent of a majority of the senators present and voting.
+No public bill shall be introduced in the senate after Thursday, February 12, 2015 for the year 2015 and February 11, 2016 the second Thursday in February of each session, except with the consent of the President of the Senate.
 Except as otherwise expressly directed by the president of the senate, all requests for the preparation of public bills shall be submitted to the offices of Legislative Council no later than the close of business on the Friday next preceding the bill-introduction deadline set forth herein.